micrypt/gofluidinfo/README.rst

 r, err myclient.Post(url, data)

 Matching client methods for the request methods supported by FluidDB (GET, POST, PUT, DELETE & HEAD) are included.

-(Artifact method: I was considering adding HTTP Method specific calls as Go discourages default method parameters, so it's hard to do something like default=None on otherwise empty fields, that's done now) r, err := myclient.Call("get",url, "") (A quick hack that's unnecessary at this point but I've left in anyway, just in case someone feels a compulsion to write bad code. :P)

 Also included is a UrlEncode method which converts a string map "map[string]string" into a query string in the format "?param1=value1&param2=value2..."